Department of Agricultural Sciences

 AG 3301.
 Principles of Livestock Genetics.

 This course focuses on the fundamental principles of genetics and their application to animals.
 The physical basis of Mendelian inheritance, expression and interaction of genes, gene frequency, linkage, sex linkage, inbreeding, line breeding, and crossbreeding as applied to selection indices for livestock are examined.
-(WI) Prerequisites: AG 1445 and BIO 1130 and BIO 1330 all with grades of "D" or better.
+(WI) Prerequisite: AG 2318 and BIO 1130 and BIO 1330 all with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Science & Engineering|Writing Intensive